The latest update for this article is written by Lindsay Podolak.

 Of course, living a busy life means that time is always a factor, which is why we need something that manages to balance being both healthy and quick or easy.
 The following two recipes – my personal overnight oats creation and a completely customizable avocado toast recipe – will not only help your waistline, but also help your heart beat just a little happier.

 First up, overnight oats.
 All you need is a glass and a few minutes the night before to enjoy a heart healthy breakfast on-the-go.
 This quick and easy breakfast can be eaten as cold oatmeal or, if you have a few more minutes, the ingredients can be thrown into a blender for an on-the-go smoothie packed with everything you need to keep that ticker running.

-The meal is made with heart healthy oatmeal that has beta-glucan fiber, which helps lower your LDL cholesterol, polyphenol-loaded raspberries, and blueberries that help clean up all those free radicals in your body, as well as cashew butter, almond milk and walnuts that are excellent sources for good monosaturated fats.
-Add in a little cinnamon and a banana for some potassium (an alternative to dairy) to help lower blood pressure and it’s hearth health in a glass.
+The meal is made with heart healthy oatmeal that has beta-glucan fiber, which helps lower your LDL cholesterol, polyphenol-loaded raspberries, and blueberries that help clean up all those free radicals in your body, as well as cashew butter, almond milk and walnuts that are excellent sources of good monounsaturated fats.
+Add in a little cinnamon and a banana for some potassium (an alternative to dairy) to help lower blood pressure and it’s heart health in a glass.

 Hearty and Healthy Overnight Oats

 - ½ cup each raspberries and blueberries (organic, fresh or frozen)

 - ¼ cup roughly chopped walnuts

 - 1-tablespoon cashew butter (if blending.
 If not, leave out)

 In a jar, mix together the oats, berries, banana, almond milk and cinnamon.
 Shake well and leave overnight.
 In the morning, top with the walnuts and cashew butter or put the cashew butter and the overnight oats into the blender for a smoothie.